All Saints Church (Amesbury, Massachusetts): Bell tower repairs

 In the winter of 2019–2020, the bell tower's parapet partially collapsed inward due to water intrusion and cycles of freezing and thawing destabilizing the brick structure.
 Masons determined that the parapet could not be stabilized.
 All Saints raised $90,000 for restoration work, which was undertaken in 2022.
 The top 20 feet of the bell-less bell tower was removed down to a concrete cornice, and then rebuilt two feet up with a peer on each corner, recessed brick walls between the peers and a copper roof.

 Current status

 Leadership

-All Saints and ADNE support the ordination of women to the priesthood, and Howard's wife, Amy Howard, is also an Anglican priest on staff at All Saints.
+All Saints Church is currently being led by Interim Rector, Rev. Ross Kimball.
+ADNE supports the ordination of women to the priesthood.
+Ordained women on All Saints' staff includes the Rev. Canon Susan Skillen and Deacon Martha Learned.
 ADNE maintains its diocesan offices on the All Saints campus and the church plays a role in hosting numerous diocesan events.

 Programs

-All Saints' programs include a nine-month "discipleship residency" to help young adults discern their calling and develop spiritually.
-Four to eight fellows live on the All Saints campus and work in surrounding Amesbury.
-All Saints also offers the Alpha course.
+All Saints' programs include a nine-month "discipleship residency" to help young adults discern their calling and grow in spiritual maturity.
+Eight fellows live on the All Saints campus and work in surrounding Amesbury.